appvia/terranetes/docs/terranetes-controller/admin/state.md

 # Terraform State

-Terraform stores state about your managed infrastructure and configuration.
-This state is used by Terraform to map real world resources to your configuration, keep track of metadata, and to improve performance for large infrastructures.
-For a detailed understanding of terraform state, please visit [the official docs](https://www.terraform.io/language/state).
+Terraform maintains a state that encapsulates information about the managed infrastructure and configuration.
+This state serves as a critical component, enabling Terraform to establish a correlation between real-world resources and the corresponding configuration, manage metadata, and optimize performance for large-scale infrastructures.
+For a comprehensive understanding of Terraform state, we recommend consulting [the official documentation](https://www.terraform.io/language/state).

 ### Where is the state?

-By default the terraform state for all [Configurations](docs/terranetes-controller/reference/configurations.terraform.appvia.io.md) is stored in [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/) located in the controller namespace.
-The following template is used as the backend.
+The Terraform state for all [Configurations](docs/terranetes-controller/reference/configurations.terraform.appvia.io.md) is, by default, stored within [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/) residing in the controller namespace.
+This storage configuration is facilitated through the utilization of a specific template as the backend.

+Key aspects of this configuration include:

-* Namespace is always the controller namespace.
+* The namespace is consistently set to the controller namespace.
-* Suffix is the [Configuration](docs/terranetes-controller/reference/configurations.terraform.appvia.io.md) UUID.
+* The suffix is derived from the [Configuration](docs/terranetes-controller/reference/configurations.terraform.appvia.io.md) UUID.
-* Note the [kubernetes backend](https://www.terraform.io/language/settings/backends/kubernetes) adds a prefix `tfstate-` so the state secrets will be named `tfstate-UUID`.
+* It is important to note that the [kubernetes backend](https://www.terraform.io/language/settings/backends/kubernetes) automatically prepends `tfstate-` to the state secrets, resulting in names of the format `tfstate-UUID`.

+The following Terraform configuration snippet illustrates the implementation of this backend:

 ```go
 var backendTF = `